Benefits Of Tahini, Nutritional Facts, And Side Effects

 Conclusion

 Tahini is a highly nutritious and calorific food made from the seeds of sesame commonly used in the Mediterranean diet and Middle Eastern cuisines.
 Tahini sauce is extensively used in making hummus and dips.
-However, there is limited research on the benefits of tahini, but a few studies have explored the benefits of isolated antioxidants and nutrients of sesame seeds.
+However, there is limited research on the benefits of tahini, but a few studies have explored the benefits of sesame seeds, namely the isolated antioxidants and nutrients in them.
 Studies suggest that magnesium and polyphenols like lignans in sesame seeds are highly beneficial.
 Consuming lignans for the long term may help reduce cancer risk and suppress age-related cognitive decline.
 Besides, adequate intake of magnesium also improves bone mineral density.
 But individuals with sesame allergies may experience allergic reactions.
 Hence, practice caution.

 Frequently Asked Questions